FedS2R: One-Shot Federated Domain Generalization for Synthetic-to-Real Semantic Segmentation in Autonomous Driving: Method

 Then, the global model $f_G$ processes the same image $x$ to generate its own classification logits $L_G^{cls} \in \mathbb{R}^{KQ \times (C+1)}$ and mask logits $L_G^m \in \mathbb{R}^{KQ \times H' \times W'}$.
 In Mask2Former, classification and mask logits collectively determine the final segmentation output.
 To effectively distill the knowledge learned by client models into the global model, we apply two types of loss: classification distillation loss and mask distillation loss.
 For classification, we use temperature-scaled Kullback-Leibler (KL) divergence as classification distillation loss:

 where $\tau$ is a temperature scaling parameter and $q$ indexes the object query.
 The KL divergence loss encourages the global model to align with the probabilistic output distributions (i.e., soft predictions) of the client models, enabling it to capture the class-level knowledge in their predictions.
-For the mask distillation loss $\mathcal{L}_m$, we combine binary cross-entropy (BCE) and Dice loss:

-While BCE loss enforces pixel-wise consistency between global and client predictions, Dice loss emphasizes region-level overlap quality, particularly beneficial for handling small or imbalanced foreground regions.
+For the mask distillation loss $\mathcal{L}_m$, we combine binary cross-entropy (BCE) and Dice loss: $\mathcal{L}_{m} = BCE(L_G^m, L_{con}^m) + Dice(L_G^m, L_{con}^m)$.
+While BCE loss enforces pixel-wise consistency between global and client predictions, Dice loss emphasizes the quality of region-level overlap, which is particularly beneficial for handling small or imbalanced foreground regions.
 The total loss used to train the global model is a weighted sum of the classification and mask losses:

 where $\lambda_{cls}$ and $\lambda_{m}$ are weight coefficients for each loss.